snjdigitalsolutions/aws-ec2-manager/README.md

 # AWS EC2 Manager
-The EC2 manager is a Java based program made to start and stop EC2 instances running on AWS.
-This program is intended to help reduce the cost of EC2 infrastructure which may be used for development purposes and is not needed 24 hours a day.
+The EC2 manager is a Java based program for starting and stopping EC2 instances running on AWS.
+This program is intended to reduce the cost of EC2 infrastructure which may is not needed 24 hours a day.

 Place the application configuration in /etc/ec2manager/ec2manager.conf